Data Structures for Muggles

 • Climbing up through the rightmost path of the new tree

-• If not meet the definition of a leftist tree (HBLT or WBLT), interchanging the left and right subtrees of the node
+• If not meet the definition of a leftist tree (HBLT or WBLT), interchange the left and right subtrees of the node

 • Time Complexity is O(logm)O(\log m)